-Definition 10.36 (Checksums).
+Definition 5.36 (Checksums).
 Another common feature is the inclusion of a checksum over the whole packet, including header and payload.

 - Computing a checksum typically entails xoring together all input bits several times following certain patterns to obtain a checksum of 1-4 bytes. - Checksum algorithms usually require only a single pass over the data and are simple to enough to allow performing computation and checking of these checksums in hardware. - Checksums on the link layer serve multiple purposes.
-For one, it would be a shame if a lossy wireless link corrupted a packet which traveled across the globe resending it from its source node would be a waste.
+For one, it would be a shame if a unreliable wireless link corrupted a packet which traveled across the globe resending it from its source node would be a waste.
 Further, link layers are interested in also having checksums for non-data packets (such as those for connecting and disconnecting, synchronizing schedules or RTS/CTS). - Higher layers in the network stack may employ additional checksums, such that they may be used on unreliable link layers. - IPv6, as opposed to IPv4, no longer includes a checksum and expects the underlying link layer to employ reliable error detection. - There also exist error correcting codes which allow not only detecting but also correcting a certain amount of bit errors.
 In practice, they are used only in certain Wireless LAN versions; usually, it is assumed that most packets are transmitted either completely without errors or damaged beyond repair.

-Definition 10.37 (MTU).
+Definition 5.37 (MTU).
 Every link layer implementation specifies a maximum transmission unit, the maximum link layer payload size this link layer supports.

-- For Ethernet this value is 1.500 bytes, for Wireless LAN it usually is 2.312 bytes, and for Bluetooth it usually is 672 bytes. - It is the network layer's responsibility to ensure it creates no packets larger than the MTU. - IPv4 and IPv6 support fragmenting oversized transport layer packets into several network layer packets, using fields in the IP header to indicate the number of fragments (see Definition 1.22). - Since Ethernet and Wireless LAN packets are common, an MTU of 1.500 bytes has become commonplace in many applications and frameworks.
+- For Ethernet this value is 1,500 bytes, for Wireless LAN it usually is 2,312 bytes, and for Bluetooth it usually is 672 bytes, using a higher transmission rate for the payload. - It is the network layer's responsibility to ensure it creates no packets larger than the MTU. - IPv4 and IPv6 support fragmenting oversized transport layer packets into several network layer packets, using fields in the IP header to indicate the number of fragments (Definition 2.22). - Since Ethernet and Wireless LAN packets are common, an MTU of 1,500 bytes has become commonplace in many applications and frameworks. - So how do we actually transmit a packet?

-Definition 10.38 (Line Coding).
-Line coding is a physical encoding representing a data bit stream as a series of values from $\{-1, 0, +1\}$.
+Definition 5.38 (Line Coding).
+Line coding is a physical encoding representing a data bit stream as a series of values from $\{-1, 0, +1\}$ .
 When transmitting, each value is to be held for 1 time unit on the line before moving on to the next value in the series.